Skip to content

 Sometimes, orthotics are worn to stabilize the foot to improve walking.
 Orthotics may be the type that are inserted inside the shoe or an ankle-foot orthotic (AFO) that also extends up the ankle to help brace the lower leg.
 AFOs are often prescribed for people with foot drop to maintain a 90-degree angle to keep their toes up in gait.

-Post-stroke shoes should be comfortable, with good arch support and a wide toe box.
+Post-stroke shoes should be comfortable, with good arch support, and should have a wide toe box.
 Shoes that tighten using laces have the best and most supportive fit, but tightening those laces can be cumbersome.
 Velcro straps work well but may not provide a customized fit.

 Shoes like Cadense combine the best of both worlds.
 They are laced up but have a single closure flap, which makes putting them on and off much easier.
 The additional feature Cadence shoes have is their sliding puck mechanism under the front of the shoe, which can assist people who have foot drop in sliding the front of their foot as they glide forward.
 The center puck provides slip resistance, so the shoe stays stable.